inlife/nexrender/README.md

 * `property`: string, indicates which layer property you want to change
 * `value`: mixed, optional, indicates which value you want to be set to a specified property
 * `expression`: string, optional, allows you to specify an expression that can be executed every frame to calculate the value
+* `compositionName`: string, composition where the layer is, useful for searching layer in pre-compositions.
+If none is provided, it uses the default composition set in the template.

 Since both `value` and `expression` are optional you can provide them in any combination, depending on the effect you want to achieve.
 Providing value will set the exact value for the property right after execution, and providing an expression will make sure it will be evaluated every frame.